Don't tell unless asked is an unwritten rule of golf etiquette when it comes to offering swing tips.

 5. HAVE REALISTIC EXPECTATIONS

-"If you're a 20-handicapper who hasn't played in a few months you best not head out to the first tee thinking you're going to shoot under 80," said Eric Lohman, director of golf at Black Gold Golf Club.
+Most golfers dream of career rounds while driving to the course.
+But, let's be honest, it's probably not going to happen."If you're a 20-handicapper who hasn't played in a few months you best not head out to the first tee thinking you're going to shoot under 80," said Eric Lohman, director of golf at Black Gold Golf Club.
 "You have to give yourself a few holes to warm up and you have to have patience through the entire round."

 Realistic expectations also provide an opportunity for positive reinforcement that all golfers need in order to to improve.
 If you've never shot under 100, try to make par twice during a round rather than beating yourself up for posting an 8 every now and then.